For details of local chocolate makers, see the relevant part of the Local Food Directory.

 - Organic Times, based in Eltham: quality, fair-trade chocolate products that not only taste delicious but are made from certified organic ingredients.
 Available from Dynamic Vegies, Eltham; Edes & Bibi, Montmorency; and Nature’s Harvest Hurstbridge.

 - Yarra Valley Chocolaterie & Ice Creamery, based in Yarra Glen: over 250 different chocolate delights and related products.
 Mainly sold at their own chocolaterie (35 Old Healesville Road, Yarra Glen, 3775), which is set on 16 hectares and is an experience the whole family can enjoy.
 Also available online.

 Other local makers of handmade chocolate include:

-- The Magic Pantry, based in Warranwood: available from Jefferies Family Supermarket, Croydon; Made Locally, Ringwood North; Makers Emporium and Cafe, Ringwood North; and Yarralicious, Warrandyte South.
+- The Magic Pantry, based in Warranwood: available from Jefferies, Croydon Hills; Made Locally, Ringwood North; Makers Emporium and Cafe, Ringwood North; and Yarralicious, Warrandyte South.

 - Van Nunen Chocolates, based in Eltham: available from Eltham Deli; and Montflora Florist, Montmorency.

 Here are four other, interesting Australian chocolate makers: